rumram/bindseek_rumram/README.md

 # bindseek

 ## System requirements
-Bindseeker has been tested on Python 3.7 version.
+Bindseeker has been tested on Python 3.8 version.
 For the workflow to run, it is necessary to install: pandas, openxl and scipy Python packages, Perl and RNAhybrid.
+All dependencies are included in Dockerfile (Docker installation required).

 ## Input files